springernature/frontend-playbook/practices/managing-node-projects.md

 ## Specifying versions of node

 It's important to specify which versions of node your application expects.
-There are two ways of doing this, and you are encouraged to do both.
+There are two ways of doing this, and you're encouraged to do both.

 1. The [`engines`](https://docs.npmjs.com/files/package.json#engines) field in `package.json`:
     * `engines` is important if authoring libraries.
-Let's assume we are using a different version of node to that specified in `engines` field for package `foo`.
+Let's assume we're using a different version of node to that specified in `engines` field for package `foo`.
     When running `npm install` to install `foo`'s dependencies, `npm` will warn about the problem.
     When `npm install`ing a package _which depends on_ `foo`, `npm` will warn and error.
     * Some deployment environments also respect it.